yext-pages/fins-universal-starter/README.md

 NOTE: After changing your stream definitions, you should rerun `yext pages generate` and `yext pages generate-text-data` to ensure your local build pulls in the required data from the Knowledge Graph

 ### src

+### common

+This is where all your common constants _may_ live.
+This folder is not required and you can set up your own folder structure for storing constants any way you'd like.
+It is best practice that you

 #### components